Cayden2606/Cayden2606.github.io/content/projects/PCB/index.md

 ---
 title: PCB Design Showcase
-summary: A detailed showcase of my 4-layer PCB design created using Eagle Autodesk.
+summary: A detailed showcase of my 4-layer PCB design created using Autodesk Eagle.
 This project demonstrates the creation of schematics and board wiring for a functional electronics system.
 date: 2024-11-21

 # Featured image